Set up a directory, install the SDK, and integrate Directory Sync.

 const { WorkOS } = require('@workos-inc/node'); const workos = new WorkOS(process.env.WORKOS_API_KEY); // Fetch all Directory Users in a Directory const usersFromDirectory = await workos.directorySync.listUsers({ directory: 'directory_123', }); // Fetch all Directory Users in a Directory Group const usersByGroup = await workos.directorySync.listUsers({ group: 'directory_group_123', });

-parameters to paginate through results.
+limit, before, and after parameters to paginate through results.
 See the API Reference for details.

-Get the details of an existing Directory Group.
+Get the details of an existing directory group.

 Example use case: Pre-populate team attributes for new organizations.

-Get Directory Groups for a given Directory or Directory User.
+Get directory groups for a given directory or directory user.

 const { WorkOS } = require('@workos-inc/node'); const workos = new WorkOS(process.env.WORKOS_API_KEY); // Fetch all Directory Groups in a Directory const groupsFromDirectory = await workos.directorySync.listGroups({ // The ID of the Directory to fetch Directory Groups for directory: 'directory_123', }); // Fetch all Directory Groups for a Directory User const groupsByUser = await workos.directorySync.listGroups({ // The ID of the Directory User to fetch Directory Groups for user: 'directory_user_123', });

-parameters to paginate through results.
+limit, before, and after parameters to paginate through results.
 See the API Reference for details.